 Traumatic brain injury (TBI) results from an impact to the head that disrupts normal brain function.
-Traumatic brain injury may affect a person’s cognitive abilities, including learning and thinking skills.
+TBI may affect a person's cognitive abilities, including learning and thinking skills.

 About traumatic brain injury

 Most TBIs are caused by falls, being struck by an object or by vehicle crashes.
-Doctors may classify traumatic brain injury as mild, moderate or severe, depending on whether the injury causes unconsciousness, how long unconsciousness lasts and the severity of symptoms.
-Although most traumatic brain injuries are classified as mild because they're not life-threatening, even a mild traumatic brain injury can have serious and long-lasting effects; the extent of these effects is not fully understood and requires more research.
+Doctors may classify traumatic brain injury as mild, moderate or severe, depending on whether the injury causes unconsciousness, how long unconsciousness lasts and the severity of the individual's symptoms.
+Although most TBIs are classified as mild because they're not life-threatening, a mild TBI can have serious and long-lasting effects; the extent of these effects is not fully understood and requires more research.

-Resulting from an impact to the head that disrupts normal brain function, traumatic brain injury is a threat to cognitive health in two ways:
+TBI resulting from an impact to the head disrupts normal brain function and is a threat to cognitive health in two ways:

-- A traumatic brain injury's direct effects — which may be long-lasting or even permanent — can include unconsciousness, inability to recall the traumatic event, confusion, difficulty learning and remembering new information, trouble speaking coherently, unsteadiness, lack of coordination, and problems with vision or hearing.
+- A traumatic brain injury's direct effects — which may be long-lasting or even permanent — can include unconsciousness, inability to recall the traumatic event, depression, confusion, difficulty learning and remembering new information, trouble speaking coherently, unsteadiness, lack of coordination and problems with vision or hearing.